bsaldivaremc2/EMA_demo/README.md

 ![png](output_15_9.png)

-You can see that when alpha is closer to **0.5** it gives equal importance to previous data and current data.
-When it is closer to 0.0 more importance will be given to previous data and the closer to 1.0 more to current data.
+EMA will soften more the closer it gets to zero.

 ```python